hsuck/Simple-PoC/README.md

 # Simple-PoC
-Some Poc for delta project
+Some PoC for delta project